Health Studies

 Course Experience: University-Based Experience

-Note: Whether students are in health policy, population health or health humanities streams, education of health professions/professionals provides a mechanism (of many) for how health is achieved.
+Note: Whether students are in Health Policy, Population Health Sciences or Health Humanities streams, education of health professions/professionals provides a mechanism (of many) for how health is achieved.
 Students in all streams will be given an opportunity to understand why and how health professions education (a specialized branch of education) can contribute.
 This will assist students (and future graduates) explore the role education may play in their contributions to the health care system.

 Printer-friendly Version